crown-add-ons/Codes.Ohio.Gov-Indenter/README.md

 Ohio's laws at https://codes.ohio.gov/ are hard to read because they lack indenting.
 Their divisions like (A) and (B) are presented at the same indentation as subdivisions like (1) and (2).

 The **Codes.Ohio.Gov-Indenter.user.js** "[userscript](https://en.wikipedia.org/wiki/Userscript)" in this repository indents and thereby improves the readability of Ohio's online Revised Code (laws) and Adminstrative Code at http://codes.ohio.gov/.
-The userscript indents divisions and subdivisions, etc.  (Divisions are prefaced with letters like (A) and (B), while subdivisions are prefaced with numbers (1) and (2).)
+The userscript indents divisions, subdivisions, sub-subdivisions, etc.

   **WARNING!**  *Userscripts can be very useful, but userscript technology is inherently dangerous because the browser extension they run within (see below) has access to **every** page you use.
 Do NOT install such an extension and do NOT use any userscript unless you are very comfortable with what they are doing!*